maex0/CanteenDashboard/doc/architecture/decisions/0002-use-next-js-for-frontend-and-backend.md

 ### Personal Motivation:

 I have experience with React but not with Next.js (which is build on top of React).
-I want to learn Next.js because of its cool features mentioned above and could need it for private projects.
+I want to learn Next.js because of its cool features mentioned above and I want to use it for private projects.

 ## Decision: